 Here is your ultimate guide to playing scales with fingerstyle guitar as well as common fingerpicking patterns.

 You can play any scale on the guitar in first position, using open strings when possible.
-It's not particularly useful, as you need to know the names and positions of the notes that are in your scale in order to play it in first position.
+However, you need to know the names and positions of the notes that are in your scale in order to play it in first position.

-We'll cover how to use a more systematic approach to playing scales later in the article.
+We'll cover how to use a more systematic approach to playing scales later on.

-A better way to play scales is to use the two octave pattern, which you can move up and down the guitar neck and play in any key without having to know what the notes are.
+By using this pattern, you can move up and down the guitar neck and play in any key without having to know what the notes are.

-You can also play the C Major scale in a higher position, starting from the eighth fret, and play it over 2 octaves.
+Here's the C Major scale starting from the eighth fret, ascending and descending over 2 octaves.

 The problem with this finger pattern is the uneven number of notes per string.
 This will cause something called a "crossover" in your plucking hand when you are using walking fingers, alternating between the index and middle fingers.